 In relation to direct effects, the behavior of the liquidity return contribution (net of the borrowing premium) in terms of response shape varies significantly.
 On impact, the contribution is marginally higher in the scenario in which there are frictions on firm borrowing.
 This can be observed by comparing the left-hand graph in Figure 6 with the right-hand one in Figure 7.
 The two responses reach their peak around the same time, with the former peaking in the third quarter and the latter in the fourth quarter.
 However, the rate of reversion differs significantly between the two.
-Reversion is much faster under firm financial frictions, whereas it is much slower under household frictions.
-At first glance, this result may seem counter-intuitive.
+Reversion is much faster under firm financial frictions, whereas it is much slower under household frictions.30 At first glance, this result may seem counter-intuitive.
 Financial frictions affecting household borrowing actually enhance the positive contribution of liquidity return in the long run, whereas the opposite happens when these frictions are shut off.
-Nevertheless, as explained in Section 5.3, this outcome is a logical consequence of the interplay between the demand and supply of borrowings in the production sector.
-First, most funds channeled to firms originate from the top 10% of households, who, as per the model's construction, are not impacted by the increase in the loan rate.
-Second, under financial frictions on firms, entrepreneurs tend to resort to higher levels of debt initially, but subsequently aim to minimize their debt exposure due to higher costs associated with financial frictions.
+Nevertheless, as explained in Section 4.3, this outcome is a logical consequence of the interplay between the demand and supply of borrowings in the production sector.
+First, most funds channeled to firms originate from the top 10% of households, who, as per the model's construction, are not impacted by the increase in the loan rate.31 Second, under financial frictions on firms, entrepreneurs tend to resort to higher levels of debt initially, but subsequently aim to minimize their debt exposure due to higher costs associated with financial frictions.
 Therefore, in the last case, there is a faster decrease in firms' demand for borrowing.
 Conversely, under active frictions on households, entrepreneurs exhibit a relatively stronger inclination toward debt utilization, resulting in a slower reduction in their demand for funds.
 Therefore, this enduring dynamic also appears to have long-lasting effects on aggregate composite consumption, primarily through the contribution of liquidity returns on the latter.

 The robustness of the dynamics related to both Gini indices fluctuations and agents' behavior around the zero-wealth threshold appears to be unaffected by varying risk aversion levels among households.
-This is demonstrated in Figure F.7 in Appendix F, where a risk aversion value of $\xi = 2$ is considered in households' preferences.
+This is demonstrated in Figure G.7 in Appendix G, where a risk aversion value of $\xi=2$ is considered in households' preferences.
 Similarly, in this particular case, the Gini index of wealth is relatively higher for active frictions on firms compared with the counterfactual scenario, whereas the opposite holds true for the Gini index of composite consumption, with higher values for financial frictions on households.
-The breakdown of aggregate consumption depicted in Figure F.8 confirms that indirect effects are magnified under financial frictions on firms, whereas financial frictions on households amplify the direct effect resulting from movements in $\omega^{H}$ .
+The breakdown of aggregate consumption depicted in Figure G.8 confirms that indirect effects are magnified under financial frictions on firms, whereas financial frictions on households amplify the direct effect resulting from movements in ω^H .

-Furthermore, in Appendix F I also conduce robustness checks for other different model specifications.
-For instance, I check whether the results are robust to some extreme calibrations, that is, when there are no quadratic costs for capital producers ( $\phi = 0$ ), when the government fixes the issuance of bond at its steady state level ( $\rho{gov} = 0$ ) and when the government decides to adjust its bond issuance also according to the tax income level.
-The main findings seem to hold also for these specifications.
+Additionally, in Appendix G, I conduct robustness tests for various model specifications.
+I examine whether the outcomes remain consistent under extreme calibrations, such as a scenario with no quadratic costs for capital producers ($\phi = 0$), a situation where the government fixes its bond issuance at the steady state level ($\rho{gov} = 0$), and a case where the government adjusts bond issuance also according to tax revenues.
+The key results appear to be robust across these alternative specifications.

-&lt;sup>34Extending the duration of the IRFs reveals that consumption undershooting occurs approximately 24 quarters after the shock under financial frictions on firms.
+30Extending the duration of the IRFs reveals that consumption undershooting occurs approximately 24 quarters after the shock under financial frictions on firms.
 In the comparative scenario, even after 100 periods, the response value remains higher than the initial impact value.

-&lt;sup>35Note that this model assumes net financial positions for household wealth.
+31Note that this model assumes net financial positions for household wealth.
 Therefore, households are restricted from simultaneously saving and borrowing funds.